Overview of User Interface

 Global Search Bar

-At the top of every page, the Global Search bar allows you to search for resources, objects, and settings, and to quickly navigate to your desired location.
+At the top of every page, the Global Search Bar allows you to search for resources, objects, and settings, and to quickly navigate to your desired location.
+See Overview of Global Search Bar for details.

 Search and Filter